How to Keep a Peloton Streak Going

 There is so much great fitness and wellness content on the app.
 Given that, you should have no problem earning your blue dot every day that you are on vacation.

 That being said, vacations are meant for taking time off.
-So if you were determined to get a blue dot, just do a Peloton meditation.
+So if you are determined to get a blue dot, just do a Peloton meditation.
 There are short meditations that you can listen to while you sit quietly, and you will still earn your blue dot.

 Final thoughts on keeping a Peloton streak going